Andreas Mikkelsen: 2021–2023: Toksport and Škoda

-For 2021, Mikkelsen joined Toksport for a combined WRC-2 and ERC campaign, driving a Škoda Fabia R5/Rally2 evo.
-He become the first driver to win both WRC-2 and ERC title in the same year.
-He stayed with the team in 2022 and is currently leading the WRC-2 standings.
+For 2021, Mikkelsen joined Toksport WRT for a combined WRC2 and ERC campaign, driving a Škoda Fabia R5/Rally2 evo.
+He become the first driver to win both the WRC2 and ERC title in the same year.
+He stayed with the team until 2023.
 Between the races, he also helped Škoda Motorsport to develop the new Škoda Fabia RS Rally2 and he drove it at the 2022 Bohemia Rally Mladá Boleslav as course car.

+2024: Hyundai

+In 2024, Mikkelsen returned to Hyundai for his second stint in the top category with the team, driving part-time in a car shared with Dani Sordo and Esapekka Lappi.

+2026: Toksport and Škoda

+After doing minimal rallying in 2025, Mikkelsen returned to Toksport for his fourth stint with Škoda in 2026.